 As outlined above, this lounge is not that great looking with rather nasty carpeting and lots of round orange bench seats that are not ideal for relaxing on or working from.
-There are some useable seats by the windows but overall the look and design of the seating in this lounge isn’t great.
+There are some useable seats by the windows, but overall, the seating arrangement in this lounge isn’t great.

-The buffet, on the other hand, is fairly decent. it is long and there is plenty of food on offer with penne pasta with cheese and tomato sauces, a chili bowl, potatoes, and chicken with veggies and rice.
-There’s plenty of salad and nice rolls as well as puddings which include chocolate truffles, cheesecake, and mousse.
-For drinks, there is coffee, juices, canned soft drinks, and beers plus there is a bar with a bartender who will serve you wines, spirits, and cocktails.
+On the other hand, the buffet is fairly decent. it is long, and there is plenty of food on offer with penne pasta with cheese and tomato sauces, a chili bowl, potatoes, and chicken with veggies and rice.
+There’s plenty of salad and nice rolls as well as puddings, which include chocolate truffles, cheesecake, and mousse.
+For drinks, there is coffee, juices, canned soft drinks, and beers, plus there is a bar with a bartender who will serve you wines, spirits, and cocktails.

 2. Plaza Premium Lounge In International Departures, Terminal 2

-This lounge is open 0700 – 2300 every day and can be found at the South Pier, International Departures, Terminal 2 of Rio de Janeiro RIOgaleão Tom Jobim International Airport.
+This lounge is open from 7:00 am to 11:00 pm every day and can be found at the South Pier, International Departures, Terminal 2 of Rio de Janeiro RIOgaleão Tom Jobim International Airport.
 Access this lounge by taking the escalator right after the duty-free shops to Level 3.
-This is the other Priority Pass lounge for International travelers and both lounges are accessed from the same International lounge area in departures.
+This is the other Priority Pass lounge for International travelers, and both lounges are accessed from the same International lounge area in departures.
 This lounge can also be accessed by those with a premium credit card from American Express, such as the Platinum Card® from American Express, which gives you and 2 guests complimentary access.

 The best seats in this lounge and probably any lounge at this airport are the blue thrones by the window.
 These seats look out at the planes through the floor to ceiling windows and have footstools and little coffee tables next to them.
 They are a prime spot to watch the planes.